Patient Blood Management

 Your body needs iron to help build new red blood cells.

-A higher red blood cell count facilitates better oxygen delivery to body cells and help you recover faster from your surgery.
+A higher red blood cell count improves oxygen delivery to body cells and helps you recover faster after surgery.

-Iron ensures you have a sufficient reserve of red blood cells in case of bleeding during or following your surgery.
+Iron ensures you have a sufficient reserve of red blood cells in case of bleeding during or after surgery.

 Iron can be found in a variety of foods.
-There are two types of iron in foods: heme and non-heme irons.
-All the foods listed below have iron.
+There are two types of iron in foods: heme and non-heme iron.
+All the foods listed below contain iron.

 Heme iron is easily absorbed and can be found in foods such as organ meats (liver, kidney, heart), beef, lamb, pork, veal, dark poultry meat, and fish or seafood.

-How to get the most iron from the food
+How to get the most iron from food

-To enhance non-heme iron absorption, include foods containing vitamin C at the same time.
+To enhance non-heme iron absorption, include foods containing vitamin C at the same meal.

-These include fruits (strawberries, kiwi, oranges, raspberries), fruit juices, cauliflower, broccoli, brussels sprouts, tomatoes, turnip and foods containing heme iron.
+These include fruits (strawberries, kiwi, oranges, raspberries), fruit juice, cauliflower, broccoli, Brussels sprouts, tomatoes, turnips, and foods containing heme iron.

-Eating these foods with non-heme iron-containing food will help with the absorption of iron.
+Eating these foods with non-heme iron foods will help your body absorb more iron.

 Some combinations include: